|

 (called the Burning) award the new Knight an Iron Mask with a crown

-and grotesque face (can be gargoyle-esque, a raven, skull or other
+and grotesque face (can be gargoyle-esque, a raven, a skull or other

-Mask will cast an Induce Fear spell like the Necromancer Spell at
+The basic enchanted Mask will cast an Induce Fear spell like the

-about them that slowly alters of it's own accord as it is used,
+soot and charing about them that slowly alters of it's own accord as

-making the Mask more hideous than it already is.
-It seems to adapt
+it is used, making the Mask more hideous than it already is.
+It

 - Scorpian Staff - A Staff with the